artemave/liquid-proxy/README.markdown

     # clear headers to inject:
     LiquidProxy.clear

-## Standalone usage.
+## Standalone usage

-If you are not usgin ruby, it is possible to run liquid-proxy as a standalone process and controll it via REST API:
+If you are not using ruby, it is possible to run liquid-proxy as a standalone process and controll it via REST API:

     # install
     bash$ gem install liquid-proxy